nrm33n/AdvisorBot/README.md

 A command line-based money management advisor that analyses and predicts cyrptocurrency market trends based on historical data.

-Users are able to request several types of commands based on a numbered input system.

 ### 1. Compile